Towards local testability for quantum coding: Introduction

-Finally, while classical LTCs have found numerous applications in recent years, it is fair to say that not much is presently known about possible applications of quantum LTCs.
+Finally, while classical LTCs have found a number of applications in recent years, notably for constructing PCPs, it is fair to say that not much is presently known about possible applications of quantum LTCs.
 At the same time, local testability is a notion that makes perfect sense in the quantum regime and it seems reasonable to think that quantum LTCs might also find applications.
 Finding explicit families encoding a non-constant number of qubits is a natural first step.